National Provider Identifier Number FAQs (NPI Registry)

 Having a national standard for electronic health care transactions simplifies the processes and reduces the administrative burdens on health care providers.

-How do you apply for an NPI number to be listed in the NPI registry?
+How do you apply for an NPI number?

 To complete the online application, you must first obtain an Identity & Access (I&A) User ID.
 You may obtain this User ID by accessing https://nppes.cms.hhs.gov and completing steps 1-4 below: